Why are DIY Things Beneficial to Elderly People

 Or take it from Henry Ford who said, “Anyone who stops learning is old, whether at twenty or eighty…”

-And in this age of the Internet, learning something new is just a mouse click away.
+With the availability of the Internet, learning something new is just a mouse click away.
 Without any trace of hyperbole, I can say that I am smarter now at 72 than I was at 30.

-7. It is liberating:
+It is liberating:

 Doing things yourself when you want it, and however, you want it is liberating.
 It frees you from getting stressed out by a job done wrong by others.
 If don’t go out as expected, you have no one to berate but yourself.